ASU-CodeDevils/devilbot/CONTRIBUTING.md

 ---

 # Chain of Command
-The Rust DevilBot project managers are Jason Michelson ([@jtmichelson](https://github.com/jtmichelson)) and Stu Campbell ([@stucamp](https://github.com/stucamp)).
+The Rust DevilBot project managers are Jason Michelson ([@jtmichelson](https://github.com/jtmichelson)) and JRhett Harrison Campbell ([@reharri7](https://github.com/reharri7)).
 They control the day-to-day opperation of this project, with oversight and policy ditacted by the CodeDevil Officers.

 > To see your CodeDevil officers, visit the `#about` channel of the CodeDevils Slack workspace.